hwayne/lets-prove-leftpad/metamath/readme.md

 ( l e.
 NN0 |-> ( ( ( 0 ..^ ( l - ( # ` W ) ) ) X. { C } ) ++ W ) )
 ```

 The complete function takes the two other arguments, the character `c` and the word `w`, and returns the first function.
-In order to keep the definition generic, we don't constrain `c` and `l` other than requiring that they are sets, i.e. elements of the universal class `_V`.
+In order to keep the definition generic, we don't constrain `c` and `w` other than requiring that they are sets, i.e. elements of the universal class `_V`.
 This is the complete expression you'll find in the definition of `leftpad`:
 ```
 ( c e. _V , w e. _V |-> ( l e.
 NN0 |-> ( ( ( 0 ..^ ( l - ( # ` w ) ) ) X. { c } ) ++ w ) ) )
 ```